JerBouma/FinanceDatabase/README.md

 As you can imagine, looking at such a specific selection only yields a few results but picking the entire sector `Materials` would have returned 403 different companies (which excludes exchanges other than the United States).

-To conclude, this information can then be send to the [Finance Toolkit 🛠️](https://github.com/JerBouma/FinanceToolkit) to obtain 130+ financial metrics, historical and fundamnental data with the `to_toolkit` function.
+To conclude, this information can then be send to the [Finance Toolkit 🛠️](https://github.com/JerBouma/FinanceToolkit) to obtain 130+ financial metrics, historical and fundamental data with the `to_toolkit` function.
 This functionality can be used with any output as obtained from the Finance Database.

 ```python
 companies = metals_and_mining.to_toolkit(